 Flowers – Featured Image

+Its habitat has been reduced by urbanisation so it is difficult to tell if this may have been an Enoggera plant.
+Most likely it was present in the lower parts of the catchment and deserves a chance.
+A popular garden plant because of the profusion of its flowers.
 It is reported that it cannot re-sprout from its base if felled.
 Propagation aided by fire.
 At the Eprapah Environmental Centre seedlings of this wattle appeared after areas were cleared of lantana and the stubble burnt.